hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 ### 27/06/23:

 `main.css` formatted to be more readable.

+Moved "Edit" and "Delete" buttons from album index view to album detail view - makes more sense from UX perspecitve and cleans up the index page.